 As realised losses have a limit-reducing effect, the allocated limits imply a stop-loss limit and therefore determine the maximum loss potential per financial year.
 Whereas the value-at-risk values are used to analyse the 99% and 99.9% confidence level, the worst-case limit utilisation is included in the stress test.
-The limits for the individual trading segments are manageable in comparison to the available risk-covering assets and are approved by all Managing Directors jointly.
+The limits for the individual trading segments are appropriate in relation to the available risk-covering assets and are approved by the Management Board.
 This approach ensures that no individual trader is in a position to enter into large risk positions through his/her activity for the Bank.

 Positions in the trading book are taken predominantly in liquid and linear financial instruments, for which a market price can be determined on a daily basis.
 Models are used only in exceptional cases and for the purpose of measuring the value of derivatives.
 Derivatives may be used primarily to hedge linear trading book positions.
-However, since only spot positions are entered into the proprietary trading book, the risks arising from the use of models are limited.
 There has been an internal ban on the proprietary trading of non-linear products (derivatives) in this area for a little while now, as proprietary trading of this nature does not align with the Bank's business model.
+Exceptions to this require individual approval by the Management Board.
 Mechanisms are in place to review the quality of the models used on a regular basis.

-The strategic positions of the liquidity reserve are managed by our Asset Liability Committee (ALCO), which includes representatives of Treasury and Risk Controlling, in addition to members of the Board of Management.
+The strategic positions of the liquidity reserve are managed by our Asset Liability Committee (ALCO), which includes representatives of Treasury and Risk & Finance, in addition to members of the Board of Management.
 The market price risk arising from positions in the liquidity reserve is measured using the same methods as the positions in the trading book.
 This also includes potential spread change risks of the asset classes representing our portfolio.